Value Betting in Poker

 Since this is a solid opponent, he would have most likely re-raised pre-flop with a strong Ace, AA, KK or QQ and he would have likely folded a weak Ace.
 So there is only a small range of Aces that he could have in his hand.
 There is a heart draw on board as well, so some % of the time, he will bet the flop or check-raise with a hand like AT or AJ since you could be semi-bluffing a draw.
 The same will go for a set.
 He could have 22, 33 or 44 but those would have most likely check-raised the flop or at least bet the turn.

-His check on the river narrows his range to flush draws and mid pocket-pairs.
-Could he have a hand like ,
+Their check on the river narrows their range to flush draws and mid pocket-pairs.
+Could they have a hand like ![]()

 , ![]()

 ?
-Sure, but that represents 3 specific combinations of hands.
-He could also have 55,66,77 and 99 and since there are 6 ways to make a pocket-pair this is 24 combinations.
+Sure, but that represents 3 distinct hand combinations.
+They could also have 55, 66, 77, and 99, and since there are 6 ways to make a pocket pair, this is 24 combinations.
 So of the 27 combos of non-Ace hands that might call you, you are beating 24 of them.
 This is a spot where we can look to make some extra profit by betting for thin value.

 Setting Up Your River Bet